 If you have not, please click here so you can read about how we are doing.
-More importantly, let us know your new contact information so you can receive the next one, which is due out in the Spring of 2017!
+More importantly, let us know your new contact information so you can receive the next one, which will be out soon!
 You can email your address to us by sending us a message to: firstname.lastname@example.org.

 If you would like to keep up with your department and College

 please look on Facebook for our department page and our alumni page.
-You can find below a link to the latest newsletter from the School of Integrated Science and Humanities (SISH)
+You can find here a link to the School of Integrated Science and Humanities (SISH).